Corporate Rankings Measure Social Impact

-What kind of companies pay their median workers more, give more to charity, emit fewer carbon emissions — and have a 56 percent higher total shareholder return over the past five years compared to their Russell 1000 peers?
+What kind of companies pay their median workers more, give more to charity, emit fewer carbon emissions — and consistently outperform their Russell 1000 peers?

 Just companies.
 And Forbes JUST 100 companies.